-Function - display Meaning Î Q : Move the cursor up in the selection window.
-9 : Move the cursor down in the selection window. and its constants of the second secon Waveform is performed.
+Function display Meaning Î Q : Move the cursor up in the selection window. : Move the cursor down in the selection window. and it is the second se Waveform is performed.
 OFF : Waveform is not performed.

 - 7. Move the flashing cursor to the logic recording width setting. - 8.
 Select WIDE or NARROW as the logic recording width.
 Depending on what was set as the recording width, the display position of the logic waveform changes as shown on the left.